 The role of chief legal officer is a newer position than the general counsel and in some ways is an expansion of the general counsel role.
 The CLO is a C-Suite position that focuses on the legal department but is also responsible for providing valid business solutions to arising problems.
 Legal analysis is expected, but the CLO also keeps the company’s business model and goals in mind.

 The CLO is a multidimensional role that not only manages legal tact, but also aligns legal and business strategies, suggests innovative business solutions, mitigates risk, and ensures legal efficiency.
 Ultimately, a CLO stands apart from the GC role in that a CLO is often considered a strategic business partner.

-A few of the CLO’s main job responsibilities are listed below.
+A few of the chief legal officer’s responsibilities are listed below.

 Both positions will bring value to your company but in different ways.
 A general counsel provides all of the legal advice and assistance you need.
 If you’re simply looking for some extra help managing your legal team and ensuring compliance is met in every possible way, then a GC is a great option.